Distributed energy resources illustraltion

 • Limitation of liability: To the maximum extent permitted by law, the AER and its officers, employees, consultants, contractors, and other contributors to the Material (or their respective associated companies, businesses, partners, directors, officers or employees) are not liable for any errors, omissions, defects or misrepresentations in the Material, or for any loss or damage suffered by persons who use or rely on such information (including by reason of negligent act, omission, misstatement or otherwise).
 If any law prohibits the exclusion of such liability, the AER’s liability is limited, at the AER’s option, to the re-supply of the information, provided that this limitation is permitted by law and is fair and reasonable.

-Scenario: Aggregation and sharing Distributed Energy Resources (DER) through a virtual power plant (VPP)
+Scenario: Aggregation and sharing Consumer Energy Resources (CER) through a virtual power plant (VPP)

 Project overview